Global-Chem/Mother-Nature/README.md

 Mother Nature is designed using the Recurrent Neural Network Program, REINVENT, that learns from chemicals separated into different categories according to GlobalChem.
 Each Category is assigned a discord channel in which community users can interact with the chat system and find, design, and learn about chemicals for different general things.

+Please Join Our Discord to try it out and to leave any feedback.

 Public Channels & Permissions
 =============================